Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 probes without restarting the server.
 We can do this with an additional process on the server who will answer any question from the broker about the revocation status of any certificate.
 On any new connection from a probe, the broker will allow or deny the request based on the response returned from this new process.
-The process is now a bit different than before:
+The diagram is now a bit different than before:
 ```
  ___________  2,6) OCSP request   ________